Minimal spanning trees and Stein's method: Some results about Euclidean minimal spanning trees

 \begin{definition} Suppose that $b>a$ are positive numbers and $x\in\R^d$ and let $K$ be a cube containing $B(x,a)$.
 Further assume that $K\cap\partial B(x,b)\neq\emptyset$.
 We say that a subset $\mathfrak{W}$ of $\R^d$ contains a $K$-wall around $B(x,a)$ in $B(x,b)$ if the following holds :

 If $B(x,b)\subset K$, we will simply say $\mathfrak{W}$ contains a wall around $B(x,a)$ in $B(x,b)$. \end{definition}

 The importance of this definition will be clear from the following lemma. \begin{lemma} Let $a, b, x, K$ be as in Definition \ref{def:wall}.
 Let $\omega$ be a finite set of points in $K$ and consider the complete graph $(V,E)$ on $\omega$ with edge weights being the Euclidean length of edges.
-If $\omega$ contains a $K$-wall around $B(x,a)$ in $B(x,b)$, then no edge in $E$ with one endpoint in $B(x,a)$ and other endpoint in $B(x,b)^c$ is included in any MST of $(V,E)$. \end{lemma} Before proving this lemma, let us recall a simple fact about minimal spanning trees which we will use repeatedly. \begin{lemma} Consider a finite, connected and weighted graph $G=(V,E,w)$.
-Let $T$ be a minimal spanning tree of $G$.
-Then any path $(x_0,\hdots,x_n)$ with $x_i\in V$ and $\{x_i,x_{i+1}\}\in T$ satisfies
+If $\omega$ contains a $K$-wall around $B(x,a)$ in $B(x,b)$, then no edge in $E$ with one endpoint in $B(x,a)$ and other endpoint in $B(x,b)^c$ is included in any MST of $(V,E)$. \end{lemma}

-for any path $(x_0',\hdots,x_m')$ with $\{x_j',x_{j+1}'\}\in E$ and $x_0=x_0'$ and $x_n=x_m'$.
-Thus any path in the MST is minimax, i.e., maximum edge-weight of any path in the MST is minimum among all paths in the graph having the same endpoints. \end{lemma} \textbf{Proof:} This is just a restatement of Lemma 2 in \cite{kesten}. $\blacksquare$

 \textbf{Proof of Lemma \ref{lem:wall property A}: } Let $y_1,y_2$ be two points in $\omega$ such that $y_1\in B(x,a)$ and $y_2\in B(x,b)^c$.
 Assume that $p_1\in\partial B(x,a)$ and $p_2\in\partial B(x,b)$ are points on the line segment $\overline{y_1y_2}$.
 Since $\omega$ contains a $K$-wall around $B(x,a)$ in $B(x,b)$, we can find a point $z$ such that